aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-vsto/missing-features-in-vsto/smart-markers-in-aspose-cells/using-anonymous-types-or-custom-objects/_index.md

 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 Aspose.Cells also supports anonymous types or custom objects in smart markers.
-In below example Product class is need to be defined before use.
+In the example below, the Product class needs to be defined before use.

 {{< highlight csharp >}}

 string FilePath = @"..\..\..\Sample Files\";

 string FileName = FilePath + "Using Custom Objects.xlsx";

-//Instantiate the workbookdesigner object.
+// Instantiate the WorkbookDesigner object.
 WorkbookDesigner report = new WorkbookDesigner();

-//Get the first worksheet(default sheet) in the workbook.
+// Get the first worksheet (default sheet) in the workbook.
 Aspose.Cells.Worksheet w = report.Workbook.Worksheets[0];

-//Input some markers to the cells.
+// Input some markers to the cells. w.Cells["A1"].PutValue("Test");

-w.Cells["A1"].PutValue("Test");

 w.Cells["A2"].PutValue("&=MyProduct.Name");
 w.Cells["B2"].PutValue("&=MyProduct.Age");

-//Instantiate the list collection based on the custom class.
+// Instantiate the list collection based on the custom class.
 IList<MyProduct> list = new List<MyProduct>();

-//Provide values for the markers using the custom class object.

-list.Add(new MyProduct("Simon", 30));
+// Provide values for the markers using the custom class object. list.Add(new MyProduct("Simon", 30));
 list.Add(new MyProduct("Johnson", 33));

-//Set the data source.
+// Set the data source.
 report.SetDataSource("MyProduct", list);

-//Process the markers.
+// Process the markers.
 report.Process(false);

-//Save the excel file.
+// Save the Excel file.
 report.Workbook.Save(FileName);

-}

-}

 {{< /highlight >}}
 ## **Download Sample Code**